A brand that has evolved over 130 years, but we will always be Bliss.

 Now

-Today, Bliss is a global provider of turnkey ammunition production systems, trusted by governments and defense manufacturers across multiple continents.
+Today, we are a global provider of turnkey ammunition production systems, trusted by governments and defense manufacturers across multiple continents.
 When you purchase a production line, it raises the bar for industrial-scale manufacturing: our engineering, training, and lifecycle support ensure long-term readiness for every client we serve.

 This history timeline underscores our commitment to quality, innovation, and American‑made precision across two centuries.
 Bliss is focused on continued innovation of high-performance machines that will lead its legacy well into the future.